ybelatar/Piscine-CPP/README.md

 # Piscine-CPP
-Introduction to basic, intermediate and advanced concepts of C++ in the form of multiple exercises aand problems.
+Introduction to basic, intermediate and advanced concepts of C++ in the form of multiple exercises and problems.